FrancoRamirezz/GoogleTimeSeries/README.md

 # Google Stock TimeSeries 🧑🏻‍💻
-An introduction to time series using Google Stock
+An introduction to time series using Google Stock and developing a Google Stock forecast
 ## The csv
 The following CSV can be found in Kaggle here is the link: https://www.kaggle.com/datasets/shreenidhihipparagi/google-stock-prediction